Step 21 – Deceased Estate Administration Guide

 - a copy of the Grant of Probate or Letters of Administration stating you as the Executor or Administrator, or a Next of Kin if none of the formal roles were appointed.

-This service however will likely only be available once you have a Grant of Probate or Letters of Administration, which is explained in Step 27 – Apply for Grant of Probate or Letters of Administration.
+This service however will likely only be available once you have a Grant of Probate or Letters of Administration, which is explained in Step 27 – Grant of Probate Application or Applying for Letters of Administration.

 It may be worth speaking to Australia Post staff at a branch to check if the free redirection service is already available to you if you bring the above listed form, your proof of identity and the Will naming you as the Executor or other proof that you are a Next of Kin and will be acting as the Administrator and intend to apply to the Supreme Court.